nf-core/sarek/docs/usage.md

 ## Spark related issues

-If you have problems running processes that make use of Spark such as `MarkDuplicates`.
-You are probably experiencing issues with the limit of open files in your system.
+If you have problems running processes that make use of Spark such, for instance, as `MarkDuplicates`, then that might be due to a limit on the number of simultaneously open files on your system.
 You can check your current limit by typing the following:

 ```bash